viscenter/sli/meshProcessing/README.txt

 meshMaker.pl vs. generateMesh

 generateMesh is for the creation of a single mesh.
-Given specific directories for a given mesh, it will create and texture the mesh and place it in the directory tmp
+Given specific directories for a given mesh, it will create and texture the mesh and place it in the directory supplied

 meshMaker.pl calls generateMesh.
 It is a wrapper that will create all of the meshes within a specified directory.
 Generated meshes will be stored in a directory tmp until completion of all meshes.
 Then all models will be copied to the supplied final directory